Apostille and Legalization Services

 Fingerprint Collection in Buenos Aires, Argentina (U.S. & Canada)

 If you are a U.S. citizen in Buenos Aires and need to have your fingerprints taken and mailed to the U.S. for FBI channeling and apostille through the Secretary of State.
-For FBI channeling, you can do (toma de fichas dactiloscópicas at RENAPER) through an official Argentine government authority: Registro Nacional de Reincidencia / Policía Federal Argentina.
+For FBI channeling, you can do it (toma de fichas dactiloscópicas at RENAPER) through an official Argentine government authority: Registro Nacional de Reincidencia / Policía Federal Argentina.
 To hire our services, please contact us.

 Important Requirements/Notes